Lake Masek Tented Camp is a contemporary take on traditional style.

 Security measures: The camp has a guard (askari) on 24-hour duty although this is mostly to keep an eye on wildlife movements.
 After nightfall, guests are escorted to and from their tents.

-Fire safety: There are fire extinguishers in the camp’s main area.
-A water truck is stationed at the camp which can quickly be maneuvered into position if pumped water is required.
+Fire safety: There are fire extinguishers in the camp's main area.
+A water truck is stationed at the camp, which can quickly be manoeuvred into position if pumped water is required.

 Disabled access: Not Possible

-Accepted payment on location: Lake Masek Tented Camp accepts payment for extras in US dollars, British pounds, euro and Tanzanian shillings.
-Credit card payments are also accepted and there is no extra charge for this.
+Accepted payment on location: Lake Masek Tented Camp accepts payment for extras in US dollars, British pounds, euros and Tanzanian shillings.
+Credit-card payments are also accepted, without surcharge.